-13.2 User interfaces
+18.1 User interfaces

 In order to generate in Maude an interface for an application \mathcal{P} , the first thing we need to do is to define the language for interaction.
-This can be done by defining a data type $Sign{\mathcal{P}}$ for commands and other constructs.
+This can be done by defining the datatype of its commands and other constructs by means of a signature $Sign{\mathcal{P}}$.

 As a running example for this chapter, we will specify a basic interface for the vending machine introduced in Section 5.1.
 First, we define in the module VENDING-MACHINE-GRAMMAR a language for interacting with the vending machine.
-The signature of this module extends the signature of VENDING-MACHINE-SIGNATURE with operators to represent the valid actions, namely: \$ and q for inserting a dollar or a quarter in the machine; showBasket and showCredit for showing the items already bought or the remaining credit; buy1Apple and buy1Cake for buying an apple or a cake; and buy: for buying a number of pieces of the same item.
+The signature of this module extends the signature of VENDING-MACHINE-SIGNATURE with operators to represent the valid actions, namely: insert \$ and insert q for inserting a dollar or a quarter in the machine; show basket and show credit for showing the items already bought or the remaining credit; and buy(s) for buying a number of pieces of the same item.

 '''

 fmod VENDING-MACHINE-GRAMMAR is

 protecting VENDING-MACHINE-SIGNATURE .

 protecting NAT .

 sort Action .

-op $ : -> Action .
+op insert $ : -> Action .

-op q : -> Action .
+op insert q : -> Action .

-op showBasket : -> Action .

-op showCredit : -> Action .

-op buy1Cake : -> Action .
+op show basket : -> Action .

-op buy1Apple : -> Action .
+op show credit : -> Action .

-op buy: : Item Nat -> Action .
+op buy(s) : Nat Item -> Action .

 endfm

 '''